SamratV/p4-topogen/README.md

 # Topogen
-Code for generating network topology, forwarding rules and port configurations.
+Code for generating network topology, forwarding rules, clone session configurations and input files.
+Also, there are scripts for output data analysis.